 Another major complication that can hinder the taming process is that wild quetzals are rare.
 Not only do they appear scarcely, but once they get sighted, and you are in a position to capture them, there is a chance that you might not even be able to capture them.

 In some versions of the game, there is a glitch whereby the Quetzal will instantly start to fly towards the 50:50 area of the map when it has been startled and starts to flee in Ark Survival Evolved.
 Unfortunately, it is also one of the areas on the map that crosses a river full of predators that can kill players.

-While the Quetzal does have a headshot modifier, it is important to keep in mind that the weak points are pretty small in terms of hitbox.
-Therefore it can take a lot of tries to bring down the Quetzal.
+While the Quetzal does have a headshot modifier, it is important to keep in mind that the weak points are pretty small in terms of the hitbox.
+Therefore, it can take a lot of tries to bring down the Quetzal.

 Quetzal Taming Methods in Ark Survival Evolved

-Moving on, let’s look into some of the methods that might work to capture Quetzals in Ark, some are less time-consuming, while the other methods will end up being pretty unconventional.
+Moving on, let’s look into some of the methods that might work to capture Quetzals in Ark; some are less time-consuming, while the other methods will be pretty unconventional.

 The first method is the Griffin method, which could be one of the most straightforward methods, but one thing to note is that this method will only be available on the Ragnarok map and will need to be transferred to other maps if you play on it.